rskupnik/pigeon-tcp-server/README.md

 TestPacket packet = new TestPacket();
 packet.setTestData(8);

-// Assume we have a properly initiated PigeonTcpClient under the variable 'client' here client.send(packet);
+// Assume we have a properly initiated PigeonTcpServer under the variable 'server' here and a proper connection under 'connection' server.send(packet, connection);    // Will send a packet to a single connection server.send(packet, Arrays.asList(connection)); // Will send a packet to a list of connections
 ```

 ### Receiving and handling packets